patrickdowling/oCt4drv/README.md

 - Given "When running at 600 MHz, Teensy 4.0 consumes approximately 100 mA current.
 Reducing CPU speed to 528 MHz or lower reduces power consumption."
 I’ve set the frequency to 480MHz.
 That's still 4x faster at least.
 - There's also a temperature reading, which might be interesting to observe.
 Too bad it can't measure the VREG...
 - While it seems like we *can* run the ADC to get 4 samples every 16.7KHz or more, that doesn't mean we should.
 The input conditioning will have an impact here (can be seen in practice with my [TU scope](https://github.com/patrickdowling/temps_utile-/wiki/APP:-silloscope)).
 - Builds using [platformio](https://platformio.org/).
-This seems to be a better compromise than the Arduino IDE, and allows for freezing the framework version so there's no need to drag along a copy of libraries (except, see next item).
-Also way easier for automated builds.
+This seems to be a better compromise than the Arduino IDE.
+Also way easier for automated build.
+  * In theory it allows for freezing the framework version so there's no need to drag along a copy of libraries (except, see next item).
+  * Unfortunately the brand-new platformio 6.0.0 seems to break the "build_src_flags only for project source" rule with explicit library versions :/
-- The Teensy core and other libraries are full of warnings.
+  * The Teensy core and other libraries are full of warnings.
 These are generally trivial to fix but it doesn't look like the owners are really responsive to PRs and maintaining a yet-another-fork annoying; I may still end up submitting them.
-In the mean time, the includes are wrapped with `#pragma` etc. to enable better warnings/errors for the rest of the code.
+  * In the mean time, the includes are wrapped with `#pragma` etc. to enable better warnings/errors for the rest of the code and not specifying a specific version.
 - Teensy 4.0 has a cache now.
 This means being careful around DMA and memory ordering.
 - Using even more fancy DMA, it should actually be possible to chain the DAC/screen updates and get a more codec-like interface.
 I’ll leave this as an exercise for the reader.

+## License
+Yeah, after some back and forth I made it GPL.
+Ping me if you have a use case that requires something else.